nazar-pc/Polymer-style-bug/readme.md

-* `good.html` contains import of 3 files: 2 Polymer elements + import of styling using mixins
+* `good.html` working example
-* `bad.html` contains import of 1 file that contains everything mentioned above in one place in the same order
+* `bad.html` slightly modified example that doesn't work

-In first case `input[is=cs-input-text]` is styled properly, in second not.
+Border should be blue.

 This is in Firefox, Chromium 44 always styles properly.